MicrosoftDocs/EMDocs/EMDocs/Solutions/mam-intune.md

 Word, Excel, and PowerPoint all support multi-identity as well, except the policy restrictions only apply when managing and editing corporate-identifiable data from a service such as OneDrive or SharePoint.

-## Create and deploy an app with a mobile application management policy
+## Create and deploy an app in Intune with a mobile application management policy

 - Step 1: Get the link to a policy managed app, or create a wrapped app.
 - Step 2: Publish the app to your cloud storage space.